-In addition to yesterday’s preliminary analysis and next week’s deep-dive, on July 31 @ 1:00 pm EDT, Larry Stadulis, Sara Crovitz and John Baker will host an on-demand webinar to discuss yesterday’s adoption of Regulation Best Interest, Form CRS and other rules and interpretations, and their effect on registered investment advisers, registered broker-dealers and investment companies.
+As a reminder, Larry Stadulis, Sara Crovitz and John Baker will host an on-demand webinar via Strafford tomorrow at 1:00 pm EDT to discuss the recent adoption of Regulation Best Interest, Form CRS and other rules and interpretations, and their effect on registered investment advisers, registered broker-dealers and investment companies.
+Though this webinar has a fee, CLE is available.
 They will explain the practical implications for broker-dealers, investment advisers and investment companies on the Securities and Exchange Commission’s (SEC) new standard of conduct rules and guidance.
 Specifically, they will discuss:

 - Regulation Best Interest: How and why the SEC adopted, and the implications for firms of, a standard of conduct for broker-dealers and their associated natural persons when making a recommendation to a retail customer of any securities transaction or investment strategy involving securities.

 - Form CRS: How and why the SEC adopted, and the implications for firms of, a requirement for registered investment advisers and registered broker-dealers to provide a Form CRS relationship summary to retail investors.

 - Standard of Conduct for Investment Advisers: How and why the SEC adopted, and the implications for firms of, an interpretation of the standard of conduct for investment advisers.